Midwifery: Ancient history

 A 2nd-century terracotta relief from the Ostian tomb of Scribonia Attice, wife of physician-surgeon M. Ulpius Amerimnus, details a childbirth scene.
 Scribonia was a midwife and the relief shows her in the midst of a delivery.
-A patient sits in the birth chair, gripping the handles and the midwife’s assistant stands behind her providing support.
+A patient sits in the birth chair, gripping the handles and the midwife's assistant stands behind her providing support.
 Scribonia sits on a low stool in front of the woman, modestly looking away while also assisting the delivery by dilating and massaging the vagina, as encouraged by Soranus.

 The services of a midwife were not inexpensive; this fact that suggests poorer women who could not afford the services of a professional midwife often had to make do with female relatives.
 Many wealthier families had their own midwives.
 However, the vast majority of women in the Greco-Roman world very likely received their maternity care from hired midwives.
 They may have been highly trained or possessed only a rudimentary knowledge of obstetrics.
 Also, many families had a choice of whether or not they wanted to employ a midwife who practiced the traditional folk medicine or the newer methods of professional parturition.
 Like a lot of other factors in antiquity, quality gynecological care often depended heavily on the socioeconomic status of the patient.

 Post-classical history

+Early Modern history

+Midwives were usually older, married or widowed women with their own grown children.
+However, this was not an absolute, but a commonly recognized pattern.
+Many midwives were teenagers or unmarried.
+Throughout the seventeenth century, the literacy of English midwives was quite high, usually surpassing the clientele base they served.
+By 1634, most English midwives in London could read, which is important since many of them may not have been able to write, only leaving a simple mark as their signature.
+By the 1660s, country midwives also had high literacy rates which was remarkable considering female literacy was very low during this period.